 Bud mites feed on the surface of bud tissues and bud scales.
 Injured buds desiccate and usually produce distorted flowers.
 These flowers may fail to set fruit, or develop into fruit with rough skins.
 The potential for damage differs with variety.

 Blueberry Stem Gall Wasp (Hemadas nubilipennis): The adult blueberry stem gall wasp is a small (less than 1/8”) shiny black insect with delicate wings.
 It lays eggs in succulent shoots.
 Several grub-like larvae develop together inside the shoot, stimulating the shoot to grow abnormally and resulting in a pithy, kidney-shaped gall 3/4 to 1-1/4” long.
-Pupation occurs within larval chambers and new adults bore an exit hole through the gall.
+Pupation occurs within larval chambers and new adults emerge from the galls during bloom, leaving exit holes.
 Early in the season galls are greenish and spongy to the touch.
 By fall the galls turn brownish-red and become hard.
 Shoot growth is reduced and the shoot may be diverted at severe angles.